Policy Number: HR-14

 - If a satisfactory resolution of the problem cannot be reached informally between the Professional Staff Member and the supervisor/manager, the Professional Staff Member may file a grievance/complaint with the next level of management, within seven (7) calendar days of the meeting between the Professional Staff Member and the supervisor/manager.
 The grievance/complaint should be presented in writing and should include a statement of the problem or issue, description of actions taken and specification of the desired remedy.

 - The next level of management has 14 calendar days to respond in writing to the Professional Staff Member.
 If a satisfactory resolution to the problem cannot be reached, the Professional Staff Member may file a grievance/complaint with Senior Human Resources officer within seven (7) calendar days.

 - The Senior Human Resources officer has 14 calendar days in which to respond in writing to the Professional Staff Member.
-If a satisfactory resolution to the problem cannot be reached, the Professional Staff Member may file a grievance/complaint with the Office of Equality and Diversity within seven (7) calendar days.
+If a satisfactory resolution to the problem cannot be reached, the Professional Staff Member may file a grievance/complaint with the Office for Institutional Equity and Inclusive Culture within seven (7) calendar days.

-- The Office of Equality and Diversity may within 14 calendar days, issue a written decision that shall be final and binding on all parties or may convene a Grievance Committee.
+- The Office for Institutional Equity and Inclusive Culture may within 14 calendar days, issue a written decision that shall be final and binding on all parties or may convene a Grievance Committee.

-- The Office of Equality and Diversity may convene a Grievance Committee that will be composed of a nonvoting Chair plus three (3) full-time Professional Staff Members, one of which may be selected by the Professional Staff Member.
+- The Office for Institutional Equity and Inclusive Culture may convene a Grievance Committee that will be composed of a nonvoting Chair plus three (3) full-time Professional Staff Members, one of which may be selected by the Professional Staff Member.

 - No Professional Staff Member will serve on the Committee if s/he is directly involved in the specific case before the Committee.
 When a complaint is heard, the aggrieved Professional Staff Member or any other party in interest, which will include any person who might be required to take or to refrain from action to resolve the Professional Staff Member 's claim, may appear before and/or submit supporting information (to include documents and other materials) to the Committee.